ACB-Bible/Bible-Code/NCB/NCB.md

 <h3 align="center">New Christian Bible</h3>

-This is the technical documentation for the "New Christian Bible" Project.
-The GitHub repository contains all the source code and data files for a complete website.
+This is the technical documentation for the "New Christian Bible" project.
+"NCB" is the abreviation for the "New Christian Bible" project, and will be used to reference this project throughout the documentation.
+The NCB project is a SPA(Single Page Application), that is evolving into a PWA(Progressive WEB Application).
+The NCB GitHub repository contains all the source code and data files for the complete website.

 [New Christian Bible Project](https://github.com/ACB-Bible/AmericanComputerizedBible) - The GitHub repository for this project is located here.

 ---

-##### Table of Contents
+#### Table of Contents

-1. Snippets:
+###### Snippets:
+Some odd and end code snippets that that helps

-    * a.
-[Cache](/NCB/Snippets/Cache.md) - A file that lists the differences between all the browser cache storage types.
+A. [Cache](/NCB/Snippets/Cache.md) - A list of the differences between all the browser cache storage types.
-    b.
-[Cloudflare Compression Syntax](/NCB/Snippets/CloudflareCompression.md) - A file that lists the differences between all the browser cache storage types.
+B. [Cloudflare Compression Syntax](/NCB/Snippets/CloudflareCompression.md) - A list of the different Cloudflare compression types, and how to enable them.
-    c.
-[Edit Query String](/NCB/Snippets/EditQueryString.md) - How to Edit the Querystring in the browser without causing the browser to reload the page.
+C. [Edit Query String](/NCB/Snippets/EditQueryString.md) - How to Edit the Querystring in the browser without causing the browser to reload the page.
-    d.
-[File Integrity SRI Hash](/NCB/Snippets/FileIntegritySRIHash.md) - How to create and use an Integrity SRI hash on Cloudflare.
+D. [File Integrity SRI Hash](/NCB/Snippets/FileIntegritySRIHash.md) - How to create and use an Integrity SRI hash on Cloudflare.
-    e.
-[Pako](/NCB/Snippets/Pako.md) - How to use the pako.js functions to Gzip compress and decompress a file with Javascript, Nodejs, and also in the browser.
+E. [Pako](/NCB/Snippets/Pako.md) - How to use the pako.js functions to Gzip compress and decompress a file with Javascript.
+It works with Nodejs, and also the browser.
-    f.
-[XBrowser Cache Storage Differences](/NCB/Snippets/XBrowserStorageDifferences.md) - The differences between browser cache storage types, and Javascript examples of how to use them.
+F. [XBrowser Cache Storage Differences](/NCB/Snippets/XBrowserStorageDifferences.md) - The differences between browser cache storage types, and Javascript examples of how to use them.
-    g.
-[XServiceWorker Fetch](/NCB/Snippets/XServiceWorkerFetch.md) - Javascript syntax to intercept a fetch() request and hand it over to a serviceWorker to run in the background.
+G. [XServiceWorker Fetch](/NCB/Snippets/XServiceWorkerFetch.md) - Javascript syntax to intercept a fetch() request and hand it over to a serviceWorker to run in the background.
-    h.
-[XShare Browser Page](/NCB/Snippets/XShareBrowserPage.md) - How to share a webpage from the browser, if the browser supports the navigator.share() function, it can be used to bring up a menu screen to pick an app to share a link.
+H. [XShare Browser Page](/NCB/Snippets/XShareBrowserPage.md) - How to share a webpage from the browser, if the browser supports the navigator.share() function, it can be used to bring up a menu screen to pick an app to share a link.

+2. Javascript:
+    * A. index.js: The index.js file is the main Javascript file for the application.
+It is loaded when the primary webpage"index.html" page loads.
 ---

 <br>